 I wait in carpool line approximately an hour every day waiting for the boys to dismiss from school.

-Sometimes I surf social media.
+Sometimes I nap, or surf social media….

-Sometimes I eavesdrop on the telephone conversation of the lady behind me.
+And, sometimes I eavesdrop on the telephone conversation of the lady behind me.

 She’s really loud.

 Most of the time I think about what I can cook.

 The idea for these cookies came to me from a TV show.
 Do you watch Unique Sweets on FoodNetwork?
 It’s about bakeries around the U.S. and their crazy creations.
 One episode was on cookies.
 It made me want to stuff a cookie full of chocolate and nuts.